haxqer/confluence/README.md

 + Latest Version: v8(8.7.2)
 + LTS Version: v8(8.5.5)
++ [The new way](https://github.com/haxqer/confluence/tree/build-your-own) of use allows you to conveniently upgrade and modify parameters on your own, and it offers convenient support for HTTPS (thanks to [xsharp](https://github.com/xsharp)).
 + Latest Chinese Version: [v7](https://github.com/haxqer/confluence/tree/latest-zh) (Thanks to: [sunny1025g](https://github.com/sunny1025g) for the `zh` image. [#issues/16](https://github.com/haxqer/confluence/issues/16) )

 ## Requirement